You can’t start your driving lessons until you have a provisional driving licence for Great Britain or Northern Ireland.

 Your driving instructor will go through the items during your practical lessons.

 - Driving the car.
-A practical test of about 40 minutes duration, including 20 minutes of independent driving.
-You will be examined on your ability to drive safely and carry out one of the following reversing exercises.
+A practical test of about 40 minutes duration, including 20 minutes of independent driving or following directions from a sat nav.
+You will be examined on your ability to drive safely and carry out one of the following reversing exercises:

 - parallel park at the side of the road